 This program ran in conjunction with Positive Choices, an accredited “Life Skills” program concentrating on personal development offered to clients of all ages, in addition to Career Builder, a computer based career counselling tool allowing clients to explore possible career directions most suited to their interests and skills.

 By 2002 we were successful in winning a contract to offer the Career and Transition Pilot Program funded by the Federal Government, Department of Education, Science and Training.
 The pilot program gathered information regarding the career goals and education of local year 8 and 9 students in order to help them define career goals and prepare for job search activities.

 In keeping with the values and philosophy of its originator, to this day we maintain close links with the community.

-Since 2003 we have continued to expand and build on our programs to continue to deliver services to jobseekers, at-risk youth, unemployed, disadvantaged and disenfranchised from our offices located in Kwinana, Mandurah and Armadale.
+Since 2003 we have continued to expand and build on our programs to continue to deliver services to jobseekers, at-risk youth, unemployed, disadvantaged and disenfranchised from our offices located in Mandurah, Fremantle and Armadale.

 In 2020 we opened a Containers for Change depot in Port Kennedy, a venture that not only benefits our environment, but also provides jobs for our local community.

 While the names of our programs may have changed, the goal and end result of our efforts remains the same and we continue to work closely with major community stakeholders to specifically target issues affecting our local communities.